Organisations demonstrate strong appetite for digital transformation but misplaced confidence could be putting them at risk.

-Over two thirds (68%) of UK chemical organisations have detected cyber attacks on their Operational Technology (OT) or Industrial Control Systems (ICS) in the last 12 months, with 85% of these encountering at least one successful attack, according to new research from independent cyber security services company Bridewell.
+92% of organisations in the water sector have detected cyber attacks on their Operational Technology (OT) or Industrial Control Systems (ICS) in the last 12 months, with 96% of these encountering at least one successful attack, according to new research from independent cyber security services company Bridewell.

-These findings come despite 82% of chemical organisations saying they are confident that their OT systems are protected from threats, highlighting a degree of misplaced confidence in CNI cyber security in the sector.
+These findings come despite over two thirds (68%) of water sector organisations saying they are confident that their OT systems are protected from threats, highlighting a degree of misplaced confidence in CNI cyber security in the sector.

-“The research highlights some nuances between how some organisations in the chemical sector perceive their cyber security posture versus reality” says Scott Nicholson, Co-CEO at Bridewell.
-“Security vulnerabilities, whilst challenging to remediate within some organisations, could have serious implications, not just in terms of substantial monetary fines but also risks to public safety and even loss of life, so organisations simply cannot afford to be complacent.”
+“The report highlights some nuances between how some organisations in the water sector perceive their cyber security posture versus reality” says Scott Nicholson, Co-CEO at Bridewell.
+“Security vulnerabilities, whilst sometimes challenging to remediate, could have serious implications, not just in terms of substantial monetary fines but also risks to public health and safety.
+We saw that just recently with the Florida water supply hack, which clearly demonstrates why organisations simply cannot afford to be complacent.”

-Covid-19 has also intensified cyber threats with over half (53%) of UK chemical organisations experiencing increased attacks since the pandemic began.
-Yet nearly a third (32%) have reduced cyber security budgets in response.
-This is putting increasing pressure on IT and security teams with 74% agreeing they have felt an increasing pressure to improve cyber security controls for the OT / ICS environment in the last 12 months.
+Covid-19 has also intensified cyber threats with over half (56%) of organisations in the water sector experiencing increased attacks since the pandemic began.
+Yet over a third (36%) have reduced their cyber security budgets in response.
+This is putting increasing pressure on IT and security teams with 92% agreeing they have felt an increasing pressure to improve cyber security controls for the OT / ICS environment in the last 12 months.

-This could be due to increased workloads, with an increase in responsibilities and duties cited as the top challenge facing cyber security teams today (cited by 28% of respondents), followed by budget constraints (24%).
-Skills are also a worry as while 72% believe they have the right skills in place to maintain and secure their OT environment, 76% agree the UK’s CNI industry will be impacted by a critical cyber security skills shortage in the next 3 to 5 years.
+This could be due to mounting workloads and pressures, with an increase in duties and responsibilities cited as the top challenge facing teams today (cited by 26% of respondents), followed by understanding new technology (24%) and meeting regulation requirements (24%).
+Lack of skills is also a big concern, with only two thirds believing they have the right skills in place to maintain and secure their OT environment.
+Furthermore, 90% agree the UK’s CNI industry will be impacted by a critical cyber security skills shortage in the next 3 to 5 years.